Mahesh0386/ProjectFlix/README.md

-# moviefilx-seed
+# movieflix-seed
-seed for the Full-Stack training project: moviefilx
+seed for the Full-Stack training project: movieflix

 ## directory structure: